vic-ma/howtodismantle.github.io/_posts/2023-02-27-Building-an-emergency-button-with-Shelly-Button1-and-MQTT.md

 The events can be _S_ for single click, _SS_ for double click and _L_ for long click.
 The attribute _event_cnt_ just counts the number of clicks since the last reboot of the button.
 That's all the information we need to go ahead.

-# Building the Peakboard appliation
+# Building the Peakboard application

 On the Peakboard side the magic happens in a MQTT data source.
 We connect to the known MQTT broker.
-The topic to subscribe to is explained above and we provide a path that points to the _event_-Node withn the JSon, so we don't need to worry about how to turn the JSon into usable information.
+The topic to subscribe to is explained above and we provide a path that points to the _event_-Node within the JSon, so we don't need to worry about how to turn the JSon into usable information.
 As you see in the preview data the _SS_ value for the double click is extracted and shown.

 ![image](/assets/2023-02-27/030.png)